-NOTE: The screen shots of this tutorial were taken using a model where the notation was set to IE (Crow's Feet).
-Depending upon the notation your model is currently set to, the icons for each relationship will be slightly different.

-TIP: You can change the model notation by clicking Model > Model Options, and then choosing another notation option in the Notation pane.

-2 To establish a relationship between Customer and Order, click the parent entity, Customer and then click the child entity, Order.

-NOTE: ER/Studio supports sound design practices by automatically propagating the primary key from parent to child entities.
+- NOTE: The screen shots of this tutorial were taken using a model where the notation was set to IE (Crow's Feet).
+Depending upon the notation your model is currently set to, the icons for each relationship will be slightly different. - TIP: You can change the model notation by clicking Model > Model Options, and then choosing another notation option in the Notation area. - 2 To establish a relationship between Customer and Order, click the parent entity, Customer and then click the child entity, Order. - NOTE: ER/Studio® Data Architect supports sound design practices by automatically propagating the primary key, from parent to child entities.
 If there are candidate alternate keys that should also be propagated to the child, in the Relationship Editor you can choose all available parent entity keys in the Parent Key list.
 Deleting a relationship will remove a non-native propagated attribute.
 However, if you want to keep the child columns of the relationship or foreign constraint, when you delete the relationship you can check the Make Foreign Keys Native option.
 In this case, if the relationship between Customer and Order is deleted, the CustomerID will be left in the Order entity.

-What are Domains?
-Domains are valuable tools for establishing standard, re-usable attributes/columns.
+What is a Domain?
+A Domain is a valuable tool in establishing standard, re-usable Attributes/Columns.
 They allow data modelers to create a data element once (such as an ID field you require all of your entities to leverage as its primary key) which has the same data type, definition, rule, and constraint no matter where the data element is distributed and bound.
-Read more about Domains in ER/Studio's Help.
+Read more about Domains in ER/Studio® Data Architect Help.

-Creating and Working with Submodels in ER/Studio
+Creating and Working with Submodels in ER/Studio® Data Architect

-Now that you have a general understanding of how to build logical models from the ground up in ER/Studio, it is important to understand how to work with an important navigation feature of ER/Studio, called Submodels.
+Now that you have a general understanding of how to build logical models from the ground up in ER/Studio® Data Architect, it is important to understand how to work with an important navigation feature of ER/Studio® Data Architect, called Submodels.
 Submodels and nested submodels are designed to break down large, complicated views of a data model in order to focus on a specific area.
-An important aspect of Submodels to understand is that any changes made in the submodel, other than layout, color, display settings, notation, etc. which can be unique to the submodel, will occur automatically in the Main Model view.
+An important aspect of Submodels to understand is that any changes made in the submodel...other than layout, color, display settings, notation, etc. which can be unique to the submodel...will occur automatically in the Main Model view.
 In other words, change or add an attribute to an object in a Submodel and the change is automatically propagated to its Main Model counterpart.

-Let's close the current sample model, and open a more mature model.
+Close the current sample model, and open a more mature model.
 Use this exercise to learn more about submodeling.

 - 1 Click File > Open.

 - 2 Select Orders.dm1 and then click Open.

-- 3 To preserve this sample model for future use, click File > Save As and then save the Orders.dm1 file with a new name.
+- 3 To preserve this sample model for future use, click File > Save As and then save the Orders.dml file with a new name.